yaqwsx/bcthesis/caching.md

 verification of real-world sized code.
 During various experiments with
 \symdivine, we noticed that most of the verification time is spent on Z3 \smt solver calls.
-We analysed \symdivine using time measurements and Callgrind tool todo citace on verification task from SC-COMP concurrency set. \smt data store in \symdivine performs two kind of \smt queries -- a quantified query for decision of multi-state equality and a quantifier-free query for emptiness check (both described in \autoref{sec:symdivine:smtstore}).
+We analysed \symdivine using time measurements and Callgrind tool
+\cite{callgrind} on verification task from SC-COMP concurrency set. \smt data store in \symdivine performs two kind of \smt queries -- a quantified query for decision of multi-state equality and a quantifier-free query for emptiness check (both described in \autoref{sec:symdivine:smtstore}).
 In average, roughly 70\ % of the time is spent on quantified \smt solvers calls and 10 % of the time is